via-edge-ai/meta-mediatek-bsp/docs/boards/i350-evk.rst

 	arecord -c 1 -r 48000 -f s32_le recorded_file.wav

 It is possible to record using the 2 PDM mics present on the board instead.
-In this case, the device will need to be specified explicitally as follows:
+In this case, the device will need to be specified explicitly as follows:

 .. prompt:: bash $